Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Whole-plane time-reversal symmetries

 The resampling property for $(\wh{\eta}_1,\wh{\eta}_2)$ implies that it is a stationary distribution for the following Markov chain.
 Its state space consists of pairs of continuous, non-crossing paths $(\vartheta_1,\vartheta_2)$ in $A$ where $\vartheta_i$ connects $\eta_i(\tau_i)$ to $\partial U$ for $i=1,2$.
-The transition kernel is given by first picking $i \in \{1,2\}$ uniformly and then resampling $\vartheta_i$ by: \begin{enumerate} \item Picking a GFF on $A \setminus \vartheta_j$ for $j \in \{1,2\}$ distinct from $i$ with boundary data agrees with $\wh{h}|_{\partial A}$ and has $\alpha$ flow line boundary conditions with the same angle as (is implied for) $\eta_j$ along $\vartheta_j$. \item Taking the flow line starting from $\eta_i(\tau_i)$ with the same angle as (is implied for) $\eta_i$ stopped upon first exiting $\ol{U}$. \end{enumerate}
+The transition kernel is given by first picking $i \in \{1,2\}$ uniformly and then resampling $\vartheta_i$ by: \begin{enumerate} \item Picking a GFF on $A \setminus \vartheta_j$ for $j \in \{1,2\}$ distinct from $i$ with boundary data agrees with $\wh{h}|_{\partial A}$ and has $\alpha$-flow line boundary conditions with the same angle as (is implied for) $\eta_j$ along $\vartheta_j$. \item Taking the flow line starting from $\eta_i(\tau_i)$ with the same angle as (is implied for) $\eta_i$ stopped upon first exiting $\ol{U}$. \end{enumerate}

-By \cite[Theorem 14.10]{GEO_GIBBS}, any stationary distribution for this chain can be uniquely represented as a mixture of ergodic measures (we take our underlying metric space to be pairs of closed sets in $\ol{A}$ equipped with the Hausdorff distance).
-Any such ergodic measure $\nu$ which arises in the ergodic decomposition of either the law of $\eta$ or $\wh{\eta}$ must be supported on path pairs which are: \begin{enumerate} \item homotopic to $(\eta_1,\eta_2)$ in $A$ \item there exists $m < \infty$ (possibly random) such that the number of times a path hits any point in $\ol{A}$ is almost surely at most $m$. \end{enumerate} Indeed, as we mentioned earlier, $\wh{\eta}$ almost surely satisfies the first property due to the boundary data of $\wh{h}$.
+As explained in \cite[Section~4]{MS_IMAG2}, any such ergodic measure $\nu$ which arises in the ergodic decomposition of either the law of $\eta$ or $\wh{\eta}$ must be supported on path pairs which are: \begin{enumerate} \item homotopic to $(\eta_1,\eta_2)$ in $A$ \item there exists $m < \infty$ (possibly random) such that the number of times a path hits any point in $\ol{A}$ is almost surely at most $m$. \end{enumerate} Indeed, as we mentioned earlier, $\wh{\eta}$ almost surely satisfies the first property due to the boundary data of $\wh{h}$.
 The second property is satisfied for $\eta$ by transience and continuity.
 The discussion in Section~\ref{subsec::critical_angle} implies that $\wh{\eta}$ also satisfies the second property.
 To complete the proof it suffices to show that there is only one such ergodic measure.
 Suppose that $\nu,\wt{\nu}$ are such ergodic measures and that $\vartheta = (\vartheta_1,\vartheta_2)$ (resp.\ $\wt{\vartheta} = (\wt{\vartheta}_1,\wt{\vartheta}_2)$) is distributed according to $\nu$ (resp.\ $\wt{\nu}$).
 Then it suffices to show that we can construct a coupling $(\vartheta,\wt{\vartheta})$ such that $\p[\vartheta = \wt{\vartheta}] > 0$ since this implies that $\nu$ and $\wt{\nu}$ are not be mutually singular, hence equal by ergodicity.